DATA RIGHTS ATTORNEYS

 Contractors must follow procedural steps to protect their intellectual property rights in technical data and computer software when participating in Government contracts.
 This includes asserting restrictions, marking with authorized legends, and justifying the marking.
 Some steps occur before delivery, while others occur after.
 The process of asserting restrictions is discussed in detail in the article "Contractor's Assertions of Rights Restrictions in Government Contracts".
 The article "Non-Conforming Restriction Markings Can Result in Unlimited Rights for the Government Under DOD Contracts" further emphasizes the importance of marking and delivering with authorized legends.
 For more information on justifying the marking, refer to the article "Contractors Responsible for Burden of Proof on Asserted Rights Restrictions in Technical Data and Computer Software Delivered under Government Contracts".

-To ensure compliance, contractors should determine if the TD/CS needs to be delivered and mark it accordingly before submitting to the Government.
-Employee training is also crucial in this regard.
+To ensure compliance, contractors should determine if the TD/CS needs to be delivered and mark it accordingly before submitting it to the Government.
+Employee training is also crucial in this regard, especially in sectors dealing with healthcare and financial services, where data privacy laws are particularly stringent.

 Technical Data and Computer Software